michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. I wait for the Lord, my soul doth wait, and in his word do I hope.

-6. My soul waiteth for the Lord more than they that watch for the morning: I say, more than they that watch for the morning.I say…: or, which watch unto
+6. My soul waiteth for the Lord more than they that watch for the morning: I say, more than they that watch for the morning.

 7. Let Israel hope in the Lord: for with the Lord there is mercy, and with him is plenteous redemption.